Is this a school for all students?

 What is the enrolment policy?

 We are a deliberately small school, with multi-age classes to create a sense of community - where students know each other and are known.
-Currently we are searching for a suitable site which will affect our maximum numbers.
-We plan on starting with Year 7 and Year 8 in 2022, with a maximum of 30 students per year level, and growing to intake 30 students per year level in Years 7-12 (with a total enrolment of 180 students).
+We plan on starting with Year 7 in 2021 (mid-year from Term Three) and both Year 7 and Year 8 in 2022, with a maximum of 30 students per year level, and growing to intake 30 students per year level in Years 7-12 (with a total enrolment of 180 students).

 As a small school, if enrolments are beyond our capacity our priority is such: